Skip to content

 The main components of the IFS Lifecycle Experience Solution are;

-IFS Lifecycle Experience Portal - This Web Portal will serve as the main point of entry to the IFS Lifecycle Experience for the end-users of the system.
-Administrators will use the portal to setup, manage and decommission customer solutions.
-End users will use this portal to trigger actions related to Customer solution development.
-Applying Service Updates released by IFS and Investigate support issues related to software faults in the underlying product hosted in the solution.
+IFS Lifecycle Experience Center - The Lifecycle Experience Center (LEC) serves as the main point of entry to the IFS Lifecycle Experience for the end-users of the system.
+Administrators use the LEC to setup, manage, and decommission customer solutions.
+The end users use this platform to trigger actions related to customer solution development.
+Applying Service Updates released by IFS and investigating support issues related to software faults in the underlying product are also hosted in the solution.

 Azure AD - Authentication to all the above components is managed through the IFS Azure Active Directory (Azure AD).
-All users accessing the system requires to be onboarded to the Azure AD prior to gaining relevant role-based access to the Lifecycle Experience functionality.
+All users accessing the system are required to be onboarded to the Azure AD before gaining relevant role-based access to the Lifecycle Experience functionality.

-IFS Developer portal - IFS Developer portal is published on 'developer.ifs.com' Customer Solution Developers will download IFS Developer tools required for development on IFS Cloud from the developer portal to their local workstations.
+IFS Developer Portal - The IFS Developer Portal is published on developer.ifs.com.
+The Customer Solution Developers will download the IFS Developer tools required for development on IFS Cloud from the Developer Portal to their local workstations.

 IFS Cloud Master Repository - Contains all the source files for IFS Cloud core releases.

-VPN - Prior to accessing the database of a build place environment, a connection to the build place via Azure VPN gateway needs to be established from the user's workstation.
+VPN - Before accessing the database of a Build Place environment, a connection to the Build Place via Azure VPN gateway needs to be established from the user's workstation.

-GitLab CI/CD - The majority of the backend automation that is triggered via the LE portal and its integrations are orchestrated using the GitLab CI/CD pipelines, which build, deliver and manage the infrastructure needed for the Lifecycle Experience.
+GitLab CI/CD - The majority of the backend automation that is triggered via the Lifecycle Experience Center and its integrations are orchestrated using the GitLab CI/CD pipelines, which build, deliver, and manage the infrastructure needed for the Lifecycle Experience.

 Azure DevOps Services - This consists of Azure repositories hosting the customer solution and Azure build pipelines hosting some of the LE platform’s legacy automation.

 Azure Resources - This comprises of resources belonging to the ALE Central resources as well as resources existing within customer subscriptions.
-The central ALE resources include the LE Web Portal, the central table storage, key Vaults and Container Registries.
-The customer specific resources consist of self-provisioned Azure VMs consisting of IFS Cloud Environments ordered by the users of the IFS Lifecyle Experience.
+The central ALE resources include the Lifecycle Experience Center (LEC), central table storage, key vaults, and container registries.
+The customer-specific resources consist of self-provisioned Azure VMs, consisting of IFS Cloud Environments ordered by the users of the IFS Lifecycle Experience.
 These environments can be provisioned from different stages of the customer solution as requested by the user.
-Several azure resource groups will be created per customer solution which groups the customer specific resources under it.
+Several Azure resource groups will be created per customer solution which groups the customer-specific resources under it.

 Other Integrations - The Lifecycle Experience interacts with other services and platforms like the IFS Cloud and Service Now.
-The IFS Cloud is a web-based ERP solution and Service Now is used for onboarding customers, migrating deliveries to use place and for reporting disruption in services offered by IFS.
+The IFS Cloud is a web-based ERP solution and Service Now is used for onboarding customers, migrating deliveries to Use Place and for reporting disruptions in services offered by IFS.

-The 3 components - Azure Dev Ops Services, Azure Resources and the IFS Lifecycle Experience Portal together forms the Customer Solution Cloud Build Place.
+The 3 components - Azure Dev Ops Services, Azure Resources, and the IFS Lifecycle Experience Center together form the Customer Solution Cloud Build Place.

 User Authorization of the System